mmetwalli96/Module-Four-Challenenge/README.md

 ## Overview of the Project
 ---

 As there was a misconduct by Thomas High School regarding the grades of the ninth graders in math and reading scores.
-There is a need to repeat the destrcit analysis.
+There is a need to repeat the district analysis.
 In this report, the resutls of redoing the analysis will be presented and the impacts on them will be investigated.

 ## Results
 ---